The Lord of the Rings: The Return of the King (video game): Synopsis

 The game begins during the Battle of the Hornburg at Helm's Deep, with the Uruk-hai having just penetrated the outer walls.
 With the defenders falling back to the inner court, Gandalf (voiced by Ian McKellen) appears on a hill-top flanked by thousands of Rohirrim.
 The player takes control of Gandalf as he enters the battle and helps defeat the Uruk-hai and orc army.
 After this level, the game splits into three separate mission arcs, each with its own individual set of characters.
-The "Path of the Wizard" follows Gandalf, the "Path of the King" follows Aragorn (Viggo Mortensen), Legolas (Orlando Bloom) and Gimli (John Rhys-Davies), and the "Path of the Hobbits" follows Frodo (Elijah Wood) and Sam (Sean Astin), although initially only Sam is playable.
+The "Path of the Wizard" follows Gandalf, the "Path of the King" follows Aragorn (Chris Edgerly), Legolas (Andrew Chaikin) and Gimli (John Rhys-Davies), and the "Path of the Hobbits" follows Frodo (Elijah Wood) and Sam (Sean Astin), although initially only Sam is playable.

 The Path of the Wizard continues immediately after the events of the first level.
 The remains of the Uruk-hai and orc army flee into Fangorn Forest.
 However, within the forest, the Ents, led by Treebeard, have awoken and joined the fight against Sauron.
 Gandalf helps the ents as they destroy the rest of the army, and then assists them in bringing down a dam holding back the River Isen.
 This floods Isengard, trapping Saruman (Christopher Lee), who had joined forces with Sauron, in his tower, Orthanc.
 Gandalf and Pippin (Billy Boyd) then head to Minas Tirith, capital of Gondor, leaving Aragorn, Legolas, Gimli and the Rohirrim to follow them.
 Gandalf has gone ahead of the others because Sauron mistakenly believes that Pippin has the Ring, and Gandalf plans to use this confusion to distract Sauron as Frodo and Sam are led by Gollum (Andy Serkis) towards Mount Doom to destroy the Ring.
 In Minas Tirith, Gandalf helps repulse the enemies from the walls for a time, but eventually, they break through the city's defenses.
 Gandalf and the soldiers of Minas Tirith then retreat to a courtyard, where they must defend the fleeing civilians from the enemy.
 Once the people are safely inside, Gandalf can do little but await the arrival of Aragorn.